There are thousands of people in about 50-separate Tea Party groups in Oklahoma.

 "It is inspirational to me when I find this many people gathered in one place that believe like I believe," said Gubernatorial candidate Randy Brogdon.

 Brogdon is part of the movement.
-He attends rallies trying to win votes.
+He said he attends rallies trying to win votes.

-"When the Tea Party people understand who I am and what I believe in, they're going to rally around this cause and help get me elected as Governor," said Brogdon.
+"When the Tea Party people understand who I am and what I believe in, they're going to rally around this cause and help get me elected as Governor," Brogdon said.

 Brogdon's not the only one watching the Tea Party.
-The Oklahoma Republican Party tells us their candidates are listening to the Tea Party and are trying to address their concerns.
+The Oklahoma Republican Party said their candidates are listening to the Tea Party and are trying to address their concerns.
 They consider the Tea Party to be the swing vote.

 The Topix forum is an opportunity for website users to share their opinions.
 The comments do not reflect the opinions held by the Oklahoma Impact Team, The News On 6, or NEWS 9.
 We reserve the right to remove any posting or comment.